isa-ulisboa/greends-dms-exercises/dms_ex_01_spreadsheets.md

 # Exercise 1 - Good practices in the use of spreadsheets in data handling

+> An exercise submission via Moodle is required once completed.
+The deadline for submissions is **15th October 2024**.

+> 1. Create a blank txt file formatted in markdown to add your responses to the questions identified in **Discussion points**, and submitted via Moodle before the deadline.
+> 2. Submit also the final csv file of the exercise.

 ## Introduction

 In this exercise, we will identify the errors that can occur in data manipulation through a spreadsheet.
 Two programs will be used, MS Excel and (optionally) LibreOffice Calc, highlighting the advantages of each one in data manipulation.